jullanggit/anksidian/README.md

   - "*" is used as a fallback to match any remaining folders

 ## Example

 - can be found in `test.md`

 ## TODO

-- parallel file handling (not really effective)
+- italics & bold
+- tables
 - choose where images are shown
 - dont require typst and pandoc if typst isnt used.
-- italics & bold
 - fix off-by-one somewhere in the heading logic

 ![](https://brainmade.org/black-logo.svg)